 Graduate and Postdoctoral Research Training: Our main goal of graduate and postdoctoral activities is to enhance needed integrative training in biodiversity science.
 Training at each institution will vary depending on the number of students/postdocs and the academic level of the trainees.
-Because 2 graduate students and 1 postdoc will be trained at the University of Florida (UF), we provide more detailed views of their training opportunities than those at other institutions, but all students will be fully integrated into the project through monthly group meetings and an annual project meeting.
-Strong graduate and postdoctoral involvement is planned for the annual project meetings, including a half-day symposium for graduate students and postdocs to present their work and receive feedback from all members of the team.
-Graduate students supported as RAs on this project at UF will enhance a vital and interactive graduate community and will build connections to graduate training at the other institutions in the project, especially CUNY.
+Strong graduate and postdoctoral involvement is planned for monthly cyber meetings and all in person project meetings, including a half-day symposium for graduate students and postdocs to present their work and receive feedback from all members of the team at the working group and workshop to be held at the Santa Fe Institute.
+Graduate students supported on this project will enhance a vital and interactive graduate community and will build connections via graduate training across institutions in the project.
 Graduate students and postdocs will receive training through their respective labs but will also interact as part of the larger project.
-We are also planning for lab rotations, even among institutions, so that students and postdocs working on this project have the opportunity to spend 1-4-week periods with other labs, learning about efforts and obtaining necessary skills.
+We are also planning for lab rotations, even among institutions, so that students and postdocs working on this project have the opportunity to spend 1-4 week periods with other labs, learning about efforts and obtaining necessary skills.
 These cross-training lab rotations will provide the broadest exposure across the collaboration.
 These approaches ensure that there is more time for active learning and involvement than is possible at annual project meetings.
-This active training is supported at UF by a strong formal curriculum in phylogenetics, with courses in Principles of Systematic Biology, Molecular Systematics, Advanced Phylogenetics, Phylogenomics, and Phylogenetics Seminar.
-Strong curricular training is also offered at partner institutions where students will be trained.
+This active training is supported at all participating graduate institutions by a strong formal curriculum in phylogenetics, with courses in Principles of Systematic Biology, Molecular Systematics, Advanced Phylogenetics, Phylogenomics, and Phylogenetics Seminar.

 Career Development: Primary aims of any training experience are to gain new skills and increase scientific independence.
 Student training will include personalized advice on academic and non-academic career options based on the interests and long-term career goals of the students.
 We will provide training in developing an independent research program, developing effective collaborations, preparing for job applications and interviews, combining and integrating teaching and research, mentoring students at different career stages, and engaging in broader impact and public outreach activities.
 We use several resources to guide our mentoring of both students and postdocs.
 We will work with students on various aspects of an academic career, including manuscript preparation, presentations at conferences, professional networking, and grant writing.
 The students will be integral to the project and will meet with their mentors at least once per week to discuss progress, problems, and solutions related to both research and career development.

-Community Training: We plan on two workshops on data skills for biodiversity science to reach broad audiences.
-These workshops will be offered at multiple venues, but the UF Biodiversity Institute will host at least one of these.
-Newly renovated space and a commitment to community training make this an ideal location (co-PI Soltis is Director of this new institute).
+Community Training: We plan on one physical workshop (at UF) and one massively open online course on data skills for biodiversity science to reach broad audiences.
+Newly renovated space and a commitment to community training make UF an ideal location (co-PI Soltis is Director of this new institute).
 Given the size of the community to be enabled, we anticipate 30 participants.

 Governance of Training Plan: The PIs will collectively assure that the training plan is met.
 They will review implementation of the above plan as part of monthly teleconferences as well as via annual project meetings.